-At the AGM of shareholders scheduled for 8 August 2018, the remuneration policy and the implementation report contained in this report will be put to shareholders for a non-binding vote.
-Shareholders will also be asked to pass a special resolution, to take effect from 9 August 2018, approving the proposed changes in non-executive director's fees.
-Details of these fees are also set out in the Notice of Annual General Meeting commencing on page 12.
+At the AGM of shareholders scheduled for 12 August 2019, the remuneration policy and the implementation report contained in this report will be put to shareholders for a non-binding vote.
+Shareholders will also be asked to pass a special resolution, to take effect from 13 August 2019, approving any proposed changes in non-executive directors' fees.
+Details of these fees are also set out in the Notice of AGM commencing on page 12.